jerhabor/tutorlink/README.md

-# User Centric Frontend Development Project - Tutorlink
+# User Centric Frontend Development Project - TutorLink

 <!-- One or two paragraphs providing an overview of your project. -->